 Land value is the value of your land only, It does not include the value of your home or other structures.
 It does, however, include land improvements like draining, excavating, filling, clearing and retaining walls.

 Land valuations are determined on a three year cycle, with the most recent valuation occurring in 2019.

 Every three years, land holders are provided a new land value evaluation to tell them what their new value of their land is.
 The Valuer General sent a revaluation to every property owner in the LGA in early 2020, with this being effective from1 July 2020.

 If you disagree with the valuation you can request a review by the Valuer General within 60 days.

 How does land valuation affect your rates?

-So an increase in land value does not necessarily mean an increase in rates.
+The value of your land is a critical element in the calculation of your annual Council rates, which consist of both a fixed amount paid by all ratepayers within a rating category, plus a cents in the dollar amount for each dollar of land value as per your valuation.
+An increase in land value does not necessarily mean an increase in rates.
 However, some people may pay more or less depending on the changing value of their land, relative to changes in land value across the city.